i-chandanpatel/Java/README.md

 Cloud-based Applications: Java is used in services on AWS, Azure, and Google Cloud.
 Scientific Applications: Java is used in tools that process large amounts of scientific data.

 Advanatages of JDK
-The Advanatages of JDK are listed below:

 Complete Development Kit: It Includes compiler (javac), JRE, JVM, and debugging tools.
 Platform Independence: It write once, run anywhere (WORA) using JVM.
 Rich Libraries & APIs: JDK has built-in support for networking, I/O, databases, and more.
 Performance Optimization: Just-In-Time (JIT) compiler boosts execution speed.
 Backward Compatibility: Older Java apps still run on newer JDK versions.

 Disadvantages of JDK
-The disadvantages of JDK are listed below:

 Large Memory Usage: JDK consumes more RAM compared to some lightweight languages.
 Complex Setup: Requires manual environment variable configuration.
 Slower Startup Time: JVM initialization can delay execution.
 License Restrictions: Oracle JDK requires a commercial license for business use.

 Class Definition
 Every Java program must have at least one class.
 Here, the class is defined using the class keyword:

 public class HelloWorld {